-1. The spread sensitivity applies to the group's corporate bond (and similar) holdings, with no change in long-term default expectations.
-Restructured lifetime mortgages are excluded as the underlying exposure is mostly to property.

-2. The stress for AA bonds is twice that for AAA bonds, for A bonds it is three times, for BBB four times and so on, such that the weighted average spread stress for the portfolio is 100 basis points.
-To give a 100bps increase on the total portfolio, the spread stress increases in steps of 32bps, i.e. 32bps for AAA, 64bps for AA etc.

-3. No stress for bonds rated BBB and above.
+- 1. The spread sensitivity applies to the group's corporate bond (and similar) holdings, with no change in long-term default expectations, post management actions.
+Restructured lifetime mortgages are excluded as the underlying exposure is mostly to property. - 2.
+The stress for AA bonds is twice that for AAA bonds, for A bonds it is three times, for BBB four times and so on, such that the weighted average spread stress for the portfolio is 100 basis points.
+To give a 100bps increase on the total portfolio, the spread stress increases in steps of 32bps, i.e. 32bps for AAA.
+64bps for AA etc. - 3.
+No stress for bonds rated BBB and above.
 For bonds rated BB and below the stress is 100bps.
 The spread widening on the total portfolio is 2bps as the group holds only 2% in bonds rated BB and below.
-The impact is primarily an increase in SCR arising from the modelled cost of trading downgraded bonds back to a higher rating in the stress scenarios in the SCR calculation.

-4. Credit migration stress covers the cost of an immediate big letter downgrade on 20% of all assets where the capital treatment depends on a credit rating (including corporate bonds, and sale and leaseback rental strips; lifetime mortgage senior notes are excluded).
+The impact is primarily an increase in SCR arising from the modelled cost of trading downgraded bonds back to a higher rating in the stress scenarios in the SCR calculation. - 4.
+Credit migration stress covers the cost of an immediate big letter downgrade on 20% of all assets where the capital treatment depends on a credit rating (including corporate bonds, and sale and leaseback rental strips; lifetime mortgage senior notes are excluded).
 Downgraded assets are assumed to be traded to their original credit rating, so the impact is primarily a reduction in Own Funds from the loss of value on downgrade.
-The impact of the sensitivity will depend upon the market levels of spreads at the balance sheet date.

-5. Assets stressed include residual values from sale and leaseback, the full amount of lifetime mortgages and direct investments treated as property.

-6. This relates primarily to equity exposure in LGC but will also include equity-based mutual funds and other investments that receive an equity stress (for example, certain investments in subsidiaries).
-Some assets have factors that increase or decrease the stress relative to general equity levels via a beta factor.
-7. Assuming a recalculation of the Transitional Measure on Technical Provisions that partially offsets the impact on Risk Margin.

-8. In the interest rate down stress negative rates are allowed, i.e. there is no floor at zero rates.

-9. Assuming a 2/3 reduction in the Risk Margin, allowing for offset from an equivalent reduction in the Transitional Measure on Technical Provisions.

-The stress assumes that the full impact of the change in base mortality is immediately recognised.
-A 10% increase in the assumed unit costs and future costs of investment management across all long term insurance business lines.
+The impact of the sensitivity will depend upon the market levels of spreads at the balance sheet date. - 5.
+Assets stressed include residual values from sale and leaseback, the full amount of lifetime mortgages and direct investments treated as property. - 6.
+This relates primarily to equity exposure in LGC but will also include equity-based mutual funds and other investments that receive an equity stress (for example, certain investments in subsidiaries).
+Some assets have factors that increase or decrease the stress relative to general equity levels via a beta factor. - 7.
+Assuming a recalculation of the Transitional Measure on Technical Provisions that partially offsets the impact on Risk Margin. - 8.
+In the interest rate down stress negative rates are allowed, i.e. there is no floor at zero rates. - 9.
+Assuming a 2/3 reduction in the Risk Margin, allowing for offset from an equivalent reduction in the Transitional Measure on Technical Provisions. - 10.
+The stress assumes that the full impact of the change in base mortality is immediately recognised. - 11.
+A 10% increase in the assumed unit costs and future costs of investment management across all long-term insurance business lines.

-12. Sensitivities exclude the impact from the Mature Savings business (including the With-Profits fund) as the risks were transferred to ReAssure Limited from 1 January 2018.

-In the above sensitivity analysis, the following management actions are assumed to reduce the SCR impacts, which are in-line with the Company's practice of managing the asset portfolio:
+In the above sensitivity analysis, examples of the management actions assumed to reduce the SCR impacts, which are in-line with the Company's practice of managing the asset portfolio, are:

-- The credit migration stress assumes a rebalancing of the annuity portfolio back to the original credit rating; - The fall in property stress assumes a rebalancing of the structured bonds from the Lifetime Mortgages to the original credit rating and; - A dynamic rebalancing of currency hedges in the annuity business.
+- The credit migration stress assumes a rebalancing of the annuity portfolio back to the original credit rating; - The fall in property stress assumes a rebalancing of the structured bonds from the Lifetime Mortgages to the original credit rating; and - A dynamic rebalancing of currency hedges in the annuity business.

 The sensitivity analysis does not reflect all management actions which could be taken to reduce the impacts.
 In practice, the Company actively manages its asset and liability positions to respond to market movements.
-Where material, a recalculation of the TMTP is assumed to partially offset the impact on Risk Margin.
+Where material, a recalculation of the TMTP is assumed to partially offset the impact on the Risk Margin.